Chivivian/babel/README.md

 In an era where information is abundant but often siloed by language, **Babel** stands as a bridge.
 We believe that knowledge should be universally accessible, regardless of the language it was originally written in.

+Babel is a powerful **document translation tool** that combines **Agentic OCR** with cutting-edge **Large Language Models (LLMs)** to deliver highly accurate translations.
+Unlike conventional translation services, Babel preserves the original formatting, layout, and structure of your documents—ensuring that complex PDFs with tables, charts, headers, and multi-column layouts are translated seamlessly.

-Babel is not just a translation tool; it is a **human augmentation system**.
-By leveraging state-of-the-art Generative AI, we empower individuals to tap into vast knowledge reservoirs that were previously out of reach.
+By leveraging state-of-the-art Generative AI and intelligent optical character recognition, we empower individuals to tap into vast knowledge reservoirs that were previously out of reach.
 Whether it's technical documentation, literary masterpieces, or academic research, Babel ensures that language is no longer a barrier to understanding.

 ## 🚀 Mission